sebinsua/dotcom/posts/algorithmic-bathwater.md

       - You can use a combination of both **Min-Heap** and **Max-Heap** if you want to compute the median.

       - There are time/space costs to maintaining heaps (creating a heap costs $O(N)$ but updates are $O(log N)$ due to the cost to `heapify`), so this makes more sense when you expect to make multiple queries over the lifetime of your program.
-The concept of amortized cost is also important when comparing min-heaps to algorithms like quickselect.
+The concept of amortised cost is also important when comparing min-heaps to algorithms like quickselect.
 While min-heaps offer a consistent update time of $O(log N)$, quickselect’s time complexity may be more efficient for one-off or occasional operations.

       - Heaps do not maintain sorted order of their elements, and therefore do not offer $O(1)$ access to the $k$th smallest/largest element.
 If you need to do this, while still allowing for efficient updates, you can use a **Binary Search Tree (BST)** data structure, possibly augmented with additional information to make it self-balancing (e.g. **AVL Tree** or **Red-Black Tree**).